stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 - As usual we have omitted equality, hash and to-string methods.

-- All events are required to implement the X and Y coordinate even if they do not require them - this probably seems a pointless and not very object-orientated design, we did try other approaches using generic types, double-dispatching, etc. but the end result was always ugly (from both the perspective of the code and the client), at least this one is simple.
+- All events are required to implement the X and Y coordinate even if they do not require them - this probably seems a bit pointless and not a very object-orientated design.
+We did try other approaches using generics, double-dispatch, etc. but the end result was always ugly (from both the perspective of the code and the client), at least this one is simple.

 - For the axis event type we return the same value for both coordinates.